 The North American International Auto Show, otherwise know as the Detroit Auto Show or NAIAS is one of the most important and prestigious auto shows in the world.
 The event takes place in the heart of downtown Detroit, which is home to the Big Three but draws auto makers from all over the world.
 If you are a car lover and want to see all of the new vehicle models in one place, this is the place for you.
+The 2020 show will be the first newly resigned show taking place in the summer.
 This guide will help answer some of the basic questions you may have about the show.

 Tickets (Public Show)